wjayjay144-png/technology-in-education-study/README.md

 📌 1.
 Introduction
 Technology is becoming an essential part of modern education.
 While many students use games for entertainment, certain types of games—especially coding-based games—can also help develop important thinking skills.
 This research explores how simple coding games can improve logical thinking in young students.

+1. Introduction to Technology

+Technology has become an essential part of modern life.
+It influences the way people communicate, learn, work, and solve problems.
+From computers and smartphones to advanced software and artificial intelligence, technology continues to shape the world in powerful ways.
+In education, technology has transformed traditional learning methods into more interactive and engaging experiences.
+Digital tools, online platforms, and educational applications allow students to access information easily and develop important skills such as critical thinking and problem-solving.
+As technology continues to grow, it plays a crucial role in improving efficiency, creativity, and innovation.
+Understanding its impact is important, especially for students, as it prepares them for a future where technology will be deeply integrated into everyday life.

 ❓ 2.
 Research Question